garrandall/popular-music-data/tracks/heartbeat-seduction.md

 Those dark and lonely nights
 I wish with all my might
-Ooh to have you, yeah
+Ohto have you, yeah
 Now I'm here all alone
 Im waiting here by the phone
 To have you

-Oooh
+Oh
 It really makes me wanna freak
 Oh It's so sweet
 Sweet enough to eat my heartbeat